Data Center Community Action Grants

 - For-profit companies

-- 501c4 organizations
+- 501(c)(4) organizations (United States)

 Meta will be collecting your data through the grant application, which will be used in accordance with our data policy.
 Please read your country specific terms and conditions for more details.